How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a Minnesota Demand Promissory Note

-Every Demand Promissory Note in Minnesota should include the following necessary provisions: the full legal names and addresses of both the lending party and debtor, the principal loan amount, the interest rate (which must not exceed 8% maximum for loans under $100,000 under Minnesota law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Demand Promissory Note in Minnesota should include the following necessary provisions: the full legal names and addresses of both the lending party and debtor, the principal loan amount, the interest rate (which must not exceed 8% maximum agreed rate; the cap does not apply to written loans of $100,000 or more. under Minnesota law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
 A demand note should clearly state that repayment is due upon the lender's written demand, with any minimum notice period the parties have agreed to before demand is made.

 Minnesota requires the following elements in a valid promissory note: written agreement signed by borrower, demand notice period, interest rate disclosure.